rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### How can I access my database instance?

-Cloud Databases provides several options for connecting to your database, giving you complete flexibility in how you access your database.
+Cloud Databases provides several options for connecting to your database, which gives you complete flexibility in how you access your database.
 You can connect to your database by using the following methods:

 - [Public and private access with High Availability